-How to: The Essentials for Sewing Leather on Your Home Sewing Machine
+How To Sew Leather - Sewing Leather on Your Domestic Sewing Machine

 Below are all the essentials that you will need and some recommended places to source them.

 2. Leather point needle- A leather point needle differs from your standard domestic machine needle due to its knife edge, which slashes through the leather and creates a regular stitch.
-I recommend using a Schmetz needle size 120/19. https://bit.ly/2XzImuB
+I recommend using a Schmetz leather point needle size 100.

 4. Quilting clips- Pins leave holes behind and require a lot of force when using them for leather.
 I highly recommend quilting clips as they are quick and easy to use and work perfectly to hold the leather together in preparation for sewing. https://bit.ly/3lLN40N

 5. Silicone spray- I use silicone spray on the surface of leather to help the leather glide under the machine foot.
 You would only use this on leather and not suede, always test the spray on your leather first to check it does not permanently mark it.
 Its not an essential but it can really help. https://bit.ly/3CsWKUl

 6. Magnetic seam adjuster- Allows you to create an even seam allowance of any measurement.
 The magnet is placed on the metal plate of the machine and the raw edge of your fabric/leather runs along the magnets edge.

 Happy Sewing and thanks for watching!